 You also can take a more direct approach.
 Reach out to the owner of a great product you come across and see if they offer an affiliate marketing program.
 If they don’t, they might be happy to set up an arrangement with you, such as offering you a special coupon code to share with your followers.
 The best deals often are found when you’re the first to inquire and have a relevant distribution channel, such as approaching the seller of a new fitness product if you’re a health and wellness blogger.

 Affiliate marketing programs will have terms of service you need to follow, so read the fine print.
 For example, your link usually will have a cookie with a specified timeframe, and some programs don’t allow you to purchase pay-per-click ads using the product or company’s name.

 As you brainstorm products or browse through affiliate platforms, the most important criteria to keep in mind is that the product should be aligned with your audience, or the audience you hope to build.
 Ask yourself, is it something your target audience would find valuable?
 Does it fit with your area of expertise?

 A food blogger probably wouldn’t promote beauty products, for example.
-A wide range of other products would make more sense, such as cookware, meal kits, gourmet ingredients, or even aprons.
+A wide range of other products, such as cookware, meal kits, gourmet ingredients, or even aprons, would make more sense.

 Also make sure the product or service you’re promoting is a fit for the platform you’re promoting it on.
 For example, home decor and clothing are well suited to image-heavy platforms like Instagram.
-However, if you’re promoting more in-depth purchases, like software, your review may convert better on longer-form platforms, like a blog or YouTube.
+However, if you’re promoting more in-depth purchases, like software, your conversion rates may be higher on longer-form platforms, like a blog or YouTube.